PharmEasy Blog

 3. Spicy Foods

-Spicy foods cause stomach upset and acidity.
+Spicy foods cause stomach upset and acidity18.
 This can even lead to nausea and diarrhoea.
-During your periods it is best to stick with fresh, healthy and mildly spiced food items.
+During your periods, it is best to opt for fresh, healthy, unprocessed, less salty, and lightly spiced foods19

 4. Fatty Foods

-Excess of oily, fried and fatty food can heighten cramping and so fatty foods (such as bacon) may not be the right period pain relief food.
+Excess of oily, fried, and fatty food can heighten cramping, and so fatty foods (such as bacon) may not be the right period pain relief food20

 5. Candy